Prema Murthy: Career

-In the 1990s Murthy also co-founded Fakeshop, an art collective that used early video conferencing technologies, interactive video and music software, and digital animation to create large scale performative installations.
+In the 1990s Murthy also co-founded the artgroup known as Fakeshop, a collective that used early live video conferencing technologies, interactive video and music software, and digital animation to create large scale performative installations.
 Fakeshop presented its work at venues such as Ars Electronica and SIGGRAPH, and was included in the 2000 Whitney Biennial, the first major American museum to include Internet art as a special category in its exhibition.
+This work was written about in the New York Times, Art Asia Pacific Magazine, the Wall Street Journal, and Artforum.